 Forecast Details for Pueblo, CO

-Wednesday: Showers likely and possibly a thunderstorm.
-Partly sunny, with a high near 79.
-Calm wind becoming east around 5 mph in the afternoon.
+Monday: Mostly sunny, with a high near 53.
+Light south southeast wind becoming east southeast 5 to 10 mph in the afternoon.

-Wednesday Night: A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 57.
-North northeast wind around 5 mph becoming west northwest after midnight.
+Wednesday Night: Mostly clear, with a low around 45.
+East northeast wind around 5 mph becoming west northwest after midnight.

-Thursday: A chance of showers and thunderstorms.
-Mostly sunny, with a high near 82.
-Calm wind becoming east northeast around 5 mph in the afternoon.
+Thursday: Sunny, with a high near 88.
+West wind around 10 mph becoming east northeast in the afternoon.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!